Meet Technical Safety Specialist Kim Cressey

 Compliance with the applicable standards helps reduce the risk of accidents on site.
 Now is a good opportunity to make sure your workers are wearing the most appropriate apparel for the application.
 When buying new garments, you will likely observe they have different labelling from before due to the new classifications.

-As Australia’s largest provider of industrial and safety equipment, Blackwoods has all your job requirements covered.
+Blackwoods is proud to offer information on standards and requirements as part of our commitment to keeping Australian workers safe.
+As the country’s largest provider of industrial and safety equipment, we’ve got everything you need to protect your team.
 If you need help or additional information on the new requirements under the standard, talk to your local Blackwoods Technical Safety Specialist.
+Protect your people with smarter PPE, because safety should never be left to chance.